 Finding the right location is crucial for the success of any business.
 Here are some tips to help you find the right location for your business:

-- Negotiate the lease: If you are renting the space, negotiate the lease terms to ensure they are favorable to your business.
+- Negotiate the lease: If you are renting the space, it is in your best interest to negotiate conditions that work for your company.

 Build vendor relationships